-To prepare these sweet "bones," first a marzipan paste is made from ground almonds and sugar.
+To prepare these sweet "bones," a marzipan paste is first made from ground almonds and sugar.
 After cooling, the marzipan is rolled out and formed into tubes.
 Beaten egg yolks and sugar are heated to create a thick paste and then squeezed into the hollow tubes with a pastry bag.

-- 4 1/2 ounces ground almonds, raw, peeled
+4 1/2 ounces almonds, raw and peeled

-- 2 1/2 ounces water
+2 1/2 ounces water

-- 5 1/2 ounces granulated sugar
+5 1/2 ounces granulated sugar

-- 2 egg yolks
+2 large egg yolks